 2005 – today

-The duck is the iconic mascot of Aflac’s insurance company.
-It appeared in 1999 when it was designed by Kaplan Thaler Group for marketing purposes.
+The duck is the iconic mascot of Aflac.
+It appeared in 1999 when Kaplan Thaler Group designed it for marketing purposes.
 However, it didn’t become part of the logo until much later, taking a prominent place in the foreground.
 In advertising, the duck looks friendly, attracting potential customers’ attention, so it perfectly replaced the barely noticeable figures of the four people symbolizing a family.
-It smiles, too – sharing confidence in tomorrow, radiating happiness and joy.
+It smiles, too, sharing confidence in tomorrow, radiating happiness and joy.
 Moreover, this domestic bird embodies flexibility, success, and resourcefulness.
 It is located in the center, partially covering the lowercase “l.”

 Fonts and Colors